 - If your child is distressed with their fever, you can consider giving them paracetamol (Calpol) or ibuprofen.
 Give one medicine at a time.
 If your child has not improved after 2-3 hours you can consider giving the other medicine. - Some children should not have ibuprofen, for example, children with chicken pox.
-If you do not know whether you should give your child ibuprofen, ask your doctor. - Follow the instructions on the medicine bottle to know how much to give and how often. - If your child has had too much medicine or takes it too often it can be harmful. - Call NHS 111 if you think your child has taken too much medicine.

-- Do not give paracetamol or ibuprofen to babies under three months of age unless your doctor has told you to. - Ask your local pharmacist if you need more help and advice about medicines for your child
+If you don't know whether you should give your child ibuprofen, ask your doctor. - Follow the instructions on the medicine bottle to know how much to give and how often. - If your child has had too much medicine or takes it too often it can be harmful. - Call NHS 24 if you think your child has taken too much medicine. - Do not give paracetamol or ibuprofen to babies under three months of age unless your doctor or health professional has told you to. (for example - after some immunisations) - Ask your local pharmacist if you need more help and advice about medicines for your child